-BHP Clough Corporate Solutions LLP is a Limited Liability Partnership registered in England and Wales, registered number OC 337035.
+BHP Corporate Solutions LLP is a Limited Liability Partnership registered in England and Wales, registered number OC 337035.
 The registered office is New Chartford House, Centurion Way, Cleckheaton, West Yorkshire, BD19 3QB.

 1. Retention of Records